Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 .. _scilla_checker_cashflow:

-The cashflow analysis phase analyzes the usage of a contract's variables and fields, and attempts to determine which fields are used to represent (native) blockchain money.
+The cashflow analysis phase analyzes the usage of a contract's variables, fields, and ADT constructor, and attempts to determine which fields and ADTs are used to represent (native) blockchain money.
 Each contract field is annotated with a tag indicating the field's usage.

-The resulting tags are an approximation based on the usage of each contract field, and the usage of local variables in the contract.
+The resulting tags are an approximation based on the usage of the contract's fields, variables, and ADT constructors.
 The tags are not guaranteed to be accurate, but are intended as a tool to help the contract developer use her fields in the intended manner.

 Running the analysis